nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 {% endif %}

-Underneath this line, add the following snippet:
+In this method, add the following snippet:

 {% if page.ios %}